 The Corporation may purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Corporation, or who is or was serving at the request of the Corporation as a director, officer, employee, or agent of another corporation, partnership, limited liability company, joint venture, trust, or other enterprise, against any liability asserted against him or her and incurred by him or her in any such capacity, or arising out of his or her status as such, whether or not the Corporation would have the power to indemnify him or her against such liability under the provisions of this Section 7.

 Such indemnification shall not be deemed exclusive of any other rights to which such director or officer may be entitled, under any bylaw, agreement, vote of the executive committee or members, or otherwise.

 Amendments to Governance Documents

-Section 1- Amendment
+Section 1.
+Amendment

-Section 2 - Notice
+Section 2.
+Notice

 Revocation of Membership

-In determining whether the procedure in fair and reasonable all of the relevant facts and circumstances shall be taken into consideration.
+In determining whether the procedure is fair and reasonable, all of the relevant facts and circumstances shall be taken into consideration.
 The procedure shall include the following: